eu-digital-identity-wallet/eudi-lib-android-wallet-core/REGISTRATION_CERTIFICATE.md

 wallet does not silently share data on the user's behalf.

-The certificate is carried differently per channel, but both are handed to the same validation, so the checks and the returned result are identical regardless of channel:
+The certificate is carried differently per channel, but both are handed to the same validation, so the checks and the returned result are the same regardless of channel — save for one library-imposed exception on the OpenID4VP `x509_hash` path, described under [Behaviour](#behaviour):

 | Channel | Carrier |
 |---|---|